mattwind/iot/esp8266/esp8266-module/README.md

 compiled @ Dec 25 2014 21:40:28
 AI-THINKER Dec 25 2014
 ````

-Unzip the the content of the [main ZIP file](https://github.com/mattwind/ESP8266/archive/master.zip)

 Close Putty and/or any other application that is using the COM port to access the ESP8266.